k3170makan/PyMLProjects/payloads/README.md

 # Generating XSS Payloads from Polyglot Files using Deep Learning

 The scripts below serve to generate fuzz data for websites by training a neural network designed and implemented in Keras to mimic the statstical patterns evident in the sequences of characters that make up an XSS payload.
-The essential argument here is that since the text that makes up an XSS payload is essentially a sequence of numbers/characters, and the selection probability of each characters in each position it appears can be modelled as essentially a sequence prediction problem for a LSTM with rich enough representation mechanisms for a the given data set.
+The core argument here is that since the text that makes up an XSS payload is essentially a sequence of numbers/characters, and the selection probability of each characters in each position it appears can be modelled as a sequence prediction problem for a LSTM with rich enough representation mechanisms for a the given data set.
 I use a web hacking experts list of preffered polyglot strings to train the network here.